 In any case, there is something worse: there are those who, realizing that being and having everything is impossible, smash the porcelain of life against the wall, shattering it, and with their faces wrinkled with anger, they decide to want nothing.

-The questioner returns to the table, and the first thing he does is give Blas a hug and says:
+The questioner returns to the table, and the first thing he does is to hug Blas and says:

 —Blas, you are the best!